Company Seven.

 Universal Time: Most internationally quoted times are in Greenwich Mean Time (GMT) or Greenwich Mean Sidereal Time (GMST).
 The central meridian for this time zone is at 0 degree Latitude, and so it is so named because it passes through the astronomical Old Royal Observatory in Greenwich, near London England.
 The local time is determined by considering the GMT and then adding or subtracting a number of hours determined by how far East or West one is from Greenwich.
 For example persons in Nova Scotia on Atlantic Time Zone are four (4) hours behind GMT, those in Washington, D.C. on Standard Eastern Time are five (5) hours behind GMT.

-Universal Time is Greenwich Mean Time corrected for small shifts of the Earth's crust east or west at the meridian at latitudes north or south of the meridian caused by action of the subtle polar wobble motion during Earth's period of rotation.
+Universal Time is Greenwich Mean Time corrected for small shifts of the Earth's crust East or Wast at the meridian at latitudes North or South of the meridian caused by action of the subtle polar wobble motion during Earth's period of rotation.
 If this shifting back and forth were not accounted for then the errors in time could amount to as much as sixteen (16) minutes from Greenwich Mean Siderial Time.
 U.T. can be thought of quickly as being about the same as the time in Greenwich, England but with minor refinements provided by use of advanced astronomical measurements, GPS, and laser ranging to objects positioned in space or on the Moon.

 back